The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 They know full well it's not about helping people overcome horrible obstacles.

-It's not about extending the American dream.
+It's not about extending the American dream to people.

 It's about registering voters.